This page contains information about our school policies along with links to download them.

 To download our Harrison Primary School Home Learning Policy please click on the link below.

-Please find attached our SEN Policy which is in the process of being updated.
+Please find attached our SEN Policy.

 Sex and Relationship Policy